lowlighter/metrics/source/plugins/repositories/README.md

 ### 📓 Repositories

-The *repositories* plugin can display a list of featured repositories.
+The *repositories* plugin can display a list of chosen featured repositories.

 <table>
   <td align="center">